Development¶

 development.

-This setting may be overridden by providing any value other than FAKE
+This setting may be overridden by providing any value other than FAKE for

-the PRELOAD_DATA
+the PRELOAD_DATA environment variable.

-The mock data is generated through a Django management command, fakedata
+The mock data is generated through a Django management command, fakedata,

 which may be run by itself if developing outside of docker: